bitprj/onboarding/.github/ISSUE_TEMPLATE/people_newmember_tasks.md

   - [ ] Discuss what the People team does and what the new member's role might be
   - [ ] Talk about the Handbook
   - [ ] Talk about the onboarding process, show them where they can access it
-  - [ ] Tell them a brief overview of their Workflow Issue Case
+  - [ ] Tell them a brief overview of their Workflow Issue Case.
-  - [ ] Tell them where they can access the Webinars
-- [ ] After first meeting, the second email that details everything should be sent after the 1:1 (invitation to Github and Airtable, Webinar links, Handbook, and Workflow Case Issue)
 - [ ] Make sure they complete the google form on the webinars

 ### Day 3-5: